couchbase/cbft/docs/api-ref.md

 **param: indexType**: required, string, form parameter

-supported index types:
+supported index types: (category)/(indexType)

-* alias - supports fan-out of queries to multiple index targets
+* advanced/alias - an alias provides a naming level of indirection to one or more actual, target indexes
-* blackhole - ignores all incoming data and is not queryable; used for testing
+* advanced/blackhole - a blackhole index ignores all data and is not queryable; used for testing
-* bleve - full-text index powered by the bleve full-text-search engine
+* general/full-text (bleve) - a full-text index powered by the bleve engine

 **param: planParams**: optional, string (JSON), form parameter